atosato/ansible-ontap-samples/README.md

 ----
 This repository contains Ansible playbooks to automate some tasks in a NetApp ONTAP 9 environment.

-To try these samples you can use an Ontap Select VM for testing (90 days evaluation license is provided with the image).
+To try these samples you can use Ontap Selelect, a 90 days evaluation license is provided with the image.

-For a quick setup follow these steps:
+For a quick repository setup follow these steps.

 Clone this github repository:
 ```